jame25/foo_artwork/README.md

   3. Displays the custom logo if found
   4. Falls back to normal track artwork search if no logo is found

-- **Priority**: Station logos have **highest priority** and will be displayed immediately when a stream starts, before waiting for track metadata
+- **Priority**: Station logos are used as fallbacks when API artwork search fails

 - **No Configuration Required**: Simply place logo files in the correct directory with the correct filename - the component handles the rest automatically